cmd-stream/cmd-stream-go/README.md

 close the connection to the client.

 ## Close and Shutdown
-Close closes all connections and stops the server.
-Shutdown allows the server to finish processing already established connections (new ones are not accepted).
+`Server.Close()` terminates all connections and immediately stops the server.
+`Server.Shutdown()` allows the server to complete processing of already established connections while rejecting new ones.

 # How To Use
 All you need to do is implement the Command pattern and codecs (one for the